netmilk/apiary-mock/README.md

     'https://private-038e18312f-mockdemo11.apiary-mock.com/hello'
   ```

-3. Retrieve the validation status of all API reqeusts sent to mock.
+3. Retrieve the validation status of all the API reqeusts sent to mock.
+Break the build if it fails.

   ```
   $ apiary-mock stop mockdemo11